How I made this music video

 Nate’s song 1Kind is brimming with lyrical imagery—it’s his very own What’s Going On moment.

-The track digs into humanity’s big flaw: we just don’t seem to get along.
-Wars of opinion, battles over ethnicity, clashes about sexuality—it’s all there.
+The track digs into humanity’s biggest flaw: we just don’t seem to get along.
+Wars of opinion, battles over ethnicity, clashes about sexuality.
 But as Nate so eloquently puts it: underneath it all, we’re the same.
 We are, quite literally, one kind.

 That gave me a lot of emotional material to work with.
 Dark, thought-provoking visuals were a given.
-But I still needed Nate’s face in the frame.
+But I still needed Nate’s face in the frame to make this work.

 The inspiration